squid-cache/squid-cache.github.io/docs/Features/CacheManager/CacheManagerCgi.md

 With the removal of [`cache_object` support](/Features/CacheManager/CacheObjectScheme) in [Squid-7](/Releases/Squid-7)
 releases of this tool older than v3.2 will no longer work.

+:warning: `cachemgr.cgi` is no longer distributed with Squid 7 and later

 More information is currently available at [Features/CacheManager](/Features/CacheManager).